brotzeit/rustic/README.md

 If you have `rust-mode` installed, ensure it is required before rustic since it has to be removed from `auto-mode-alist`.
 However you only need `rust-mode` if you want to use `emacs-racer`.
 There's some stuff that isn't included in rustic.

+Note: If you have any issues with rustic, please try running emacs without `rust-mode` loaded.

 # Compilation

 Rustic defines a derived compilation-mode.
 Colors can be customized with several variables and you can also change the backtrace verbosity by changing the value of `rustic-compile-backtrace`.